-Specialized Dental Care for People with Physical, Developmental, & Psychiatric Disabilities
+Specialized Dental Care for People with Physical & Developmental Disabilities

 The Dental Medicine Service is a model program for the treatment of patients who present the most challenging dental cases, as well the training of specialized dental professionals.
 Since 1957, the service has continually provided a full scope of dental services to individuals with physical challenges and intellectual impairments.